Stress

 Social connection — strong (and underrated)

-Holt-Lunstad's meta-analysis of 148 cohorts established that strong social relationships are associated with a 50% greater likelihood of survival vs. weaker ones — an effect size comparable to or exceeding smoking cessation, obesity, or hypertension control.[7]
+Holt-Lunstad's meta-analysis of 148 cohorts established that strong social relationships are associated with a 50% greater likelihood of survival vs. weaker ones — an effect size comparable to or exceeding smoking cessation, obesity, or hypertension control.[17]
 Mechanistically, supportive social interaction directly downregulates the HPA axis through the same neural pathways that the relaxation response engages — ventral striatum / VTA / medial prefrontal cortex reward-and-safety signaling.
+A later meta-analysis quantified the downside: social isolation carried OR 1.29, loneliness 1.26, and living alone 1.32 for mortality — comparable to established risk factors.[18]
 The size and quality of the network matters more than mere coresidence; complex measures of social integration carry OR ~1.91 for mortality, while "lives alone vs. with others" carries only OR ~1.19 — depth, not headcount.
 Fuller treatment in Purpose.

 Purpose in life — moderate-to-strong